Uvacoder/github-searcher/README.md

 # Github Searcher

-🔎This project is about an application that allows us to search for users and the repositories associated with these users.
+🔎This project is about an application that allows users to search for users in Github and the repositories associated with these users.

 💡 This project is focused on being able to provide the user with an easy-to-use interface with a beautiful and responsive design.
 Start conecting with  users and their repositories in an easy way.